 Maybe you can see that TDD would do very well with these metrics.
 Coverage will be very high, measured by line or path coverage.

 There has been some research on TDD's impact on cyclomatic complexity.
 TDD's emphasis on testability, modularity and readability leads to shorter functions.
-Generally, code produced with TDD is showing shows reduced cyclomatic complexity.
-If you Google for "TDD cyclomatic complexity" you can find many articles supporting this ideaconclusion.
+Generally, code produced with TDD shows reduced cyclomatic complexity.
+If you Google for "TDD cyclomatic complexity" you can find many articles supporting this conclusion.

 Jack: Who tests the tests?

 James: In part, the production code tests the test code.
 Bob Martin wrote a blog a few years ago describing how TDD is like double entry accounting.
 Every entry is a debit and a credit.
 Accounts have to end up balanced or something is wrong.

 If there is a test failure, it could be due to a mistake in the test or the production code.
 Copy and paste of test cases is the biggest source of wrong test cases that I have seen.
 But it's not a big deal because the feedback is just seconds after the mistake, making it easy to find.

 Also the second step in the TDD micro cycle helps get a test case right in the first place.
 In that step we watch the new test case fail prior to implementing the new behavior.
 Only after seeing that the test case can detect the wrong result, do we make the code behave as specified by the test case.
 So, at first a wrong implementation tests the test case.
 After that, the production code tests the test case.